paulg1212/Sylvie-The-Robot/README.md

 She will be something along the lines of a Therapist / Life Coach / Personal Trainer / Social Worker / Sexual Surrogate.. though you could train her for all kinds of applications, really.

 In other words - she will be like a gamer's customized Linux gaming PC dream rig, in a world of overpriced MacBook Airs and Windows Tablets.
-A Manic Pixie Dream Girl ready to provide the ultimate Girlfriend Experience.

 Sex-bot companies will also set their own rules as to what they allow, and what they don't allow their clients to request (e.g. A robot that looks like your ex, or a robot that looks like a celebrity).
 Worse yet - if sex robots get banned, the black market will be making a killing selling them at quadruple the price.
 So unless we distribute fool-proof blueprints for people to be able to manufacture them in their own garages, we will be at the mercy of all kinds of vampires.